Fungal nail infections

 Fungal nail infections do not clear up on their own, and leaving it untreated can cause the infection to spread.
 You can buy terbinafine tablets to treat fungal nail infections.

 Your doctor may suggest a topical treatment, such as Loceryl nail lacquer, to treat the infection.
-Topical treatments are applied directly to the sight of infection, killing the fungi over time.
+Topical treatments are applied directly to the site of infection, killing the fungi over time.
 The lacquer must be applied daily to the infected nail(s) semi-weekly.

-When treating a fungal nail infection, it is important to continue the treatment until the infection is cleared; otherwise, there is a risk that the infection will grow back.
+When treating a fungal nail infection, it is important to continue the treatment until the infection is cleared; otherwise, there is a risk that the infection will come back.
 You may need further appointments with your doctor to determine that the treatment is still effective.

 Treating a fungal nail infection does not make you immune to future infections.
 To reduce the chances of contracting a fungal nail infection, it's essential to practise good foot hygiene by keeping your feet clean and dry.